tameemmd/devdataprod-016/presentation/Tourist2012.md

 Data Cleansing
 ========================================================

 The data was cleaned and reorganised.
-The data selected for this presention consisted of monthly tourist visits organised by:
+The data selected for this presentation consisted of monthly tourist visits organised by:

 * Sex (*Male* / *Female*)
 * Age Bracket (*0-24* / *25-44* / *45-64* / *65+*)